simsor/aurial/README.md

 uglified and minified output suitable for "production" deployment. `start` will run Aurial in Webpack's dev server on port 8080 (or next available port above that), and allows automatic reloading of the page as code changes are made.

+`gui` will build the app using Electron and run it.
+There is no auto-reload in this mode.

+`pack` and `pack-installer` will pack the application using `electron-builder` respectively in "directory" mode and in "installer" mode for the current platform.
+Don't hesitate to edit `package.json` if you want to build it for other platforms.